Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

-We note that in the TBRS model \cite{TBRS_2004_adult}, memory refreshing that prevents memory decay can occur even when the human is not looking at the memory objects, as long as the mental focus is available for memory refreshing.
-However, to be conservative for obstacle avoidance in robot teleoperation, we assume that the operator's mental focus is always occupied either to encode memory for currently visible areas, or by irrelevant distractions.
+Here $D \in [0,1]$ is a constant decay rate that defines the sensitivity of the memory decay process.
+A larger $D$ results in a more conservative model where the operator is estimated to forget recently seen obstacles faster.

-With both memory encoding and decay components, the memory module updates the entire attentiveness map at current time step $t$.
-The updated map is then forwarded to the downstream haptic feedback module to optimize for more informative haptic feedback.
+We note that the TBRS model \cite{TBRS_2004_adult} provides an additional mechanism named \emph{memory refreshing} that models how humans might actively reflect on past experiences.
+This slows memory decay when the human is not looking at previously seen objects.
+To be conservative for obstacle avoidance, we do not perform memory refreshing and assume that the operator's mental focus is always occupied with either the task at hand or other distractions in the visual field.